 Spare score cards are kept in the canteen if required

 SUBMITTING THE SCORE CARD AFTER THE GAME

+I am reading up on this at the moment through PlayHQ as team managers may be able to enter their own scores.

 The Scorecard need to be handed in at the end of your game.

-All score cards need to be photographed front and back and texted to George Kargas on 0421542608.
+All score cards need to be photographed front and back and texted to Ali Wilson on 0402 402 924.

 All suburban and home game scorecards need to be put in the Marleston Letterbox, which is located near where you enter the venue.
 If the front gate is closed, you can pop it in the letterbox from the outside.
 If returning the scorecards to Marleston; this needs to be done no later than 5:30pm on game day.